wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-web-applications/build-and-deploy-a-single-page-web-application.md

 - **Blank page or 502 error after deployment**:
     If you encounter a blank page or a 502 error after deploying your web application, it typically indicates that the wrong directory is being served.
 To resolve this issue:
-    1. Double-check the build output directory, especially if you are using a Dockerfile-less build presets.
+    1. Double-check the build output directory, especially if you are using a Dockerfile-less build preset.
     2. Ensure that the specified output directory matches the actual output directory generated during the build process.
 For example, if you have erroneously entered `public/` as the output directory when it should have been `build/`.

 By verifying and correcting the output directory alignment, you should be able to address the issue of encountering a blank page or experiencing a 502 error on deploying your web application.